 Long-Term Care Insurance

-Policies offer many different coverage options, but long-term care insurance is another resource available to cover senior living costs, whether in an assisted living facility, a skilled nursing facility, etc.
+Policies offer many different coverage options, but long-term care insurance is another resource available to cover senior living costs, whether in an assisted living facility, a skilled nursing facility, or another form of care.

 If you are unsure about your long-term care insurance details or are interested in creating a new policy, contact your insurance company to get started.